Class schedule effective Apr. 1, 2018

 Introduction to Hard Apparatus: Lyra and Trapeze

-This class is for students who have never worked with aerial lyra/hoop or trapeze.
-It is a one-time, 90-minute class in which we will cover basic poses, working with both apparatus at a low height.
+This class is for students who have never worked with aerial lyra or trapeze.
+It is a 90-minute class in which we will cover basic poses, working with both apparatus at a low height.
 You will work at your own pace in a fun and safe environment and finish the class with a new appreciation for aerials.
 At the end of class the instructor will evaluate you for eligibility for the Beginner series of hard apparatus classes.
 Intro classes may be taken as often as you like or need.
 Suitable for everyone.

 This class is for people who have taken the Introduction to Hard Apparatus course and want learn more.
-In this class we will work on form, shoulder engagement, skills inside and under the hoop, spins, pull-over, and inversions.
-Drills will be fundamental in preparing students for the next level.
-Skills evaluation at course completion.
+In this class we will work on form, shoulder engagement, skills inside and under the lyra, sequences and transitions.
+Drills will be fundamental in preparing students for the next level and for learning to put routines together.

 This class is for people who have taken the Introduction to Hard Apparatus course and want learn more.
 In this class we will cover moves that are adapted from static and dance trapeze traditions and put together some short sequences.
 We’ll focus on body mechanics, conditioning and stretching while creating a foundation of body awareness and safety.